Plume-org/docs/source/contribute/discussion.html.md

 Discussion about Plume mostly take place on two websites: Loomio (long posts, more like a forum with decision tools) and Matrix
 (instant chat, more suited for support or feedback).

+Most of the discussions are in English, but if you are not fluent enough, you can speak in another language your are more comfortable with, maybe we speak it too, and even if we don't we will find ways to talk with you, don't worry!

 ## Joining the Matrix room

 Matrix is federated chat (but it doesn't use ActivityPub 😛).
 If you don't have an account yet, you